 Tanya Ratzer // Treasurer

-Tanya grew up with Charlene (Field Director) in a rural farming community called Karoi in Zimbabwe.
+Tanya grew up with Charlene (Founder) in a rural farming community called Karoi in Zimbabwe.
 Tanya is the Treasurer for Zimkids and worked in investment banking for 10 years prior to taking on this role.
 Having lived in Africa she is passionate about the importance of enabling poorer communities to help themselves and giving them the opportunity of breaking the devastating cycle of poverty.